ripwu/vscode-ext-protobuf-helper/README.md

 # protobuf-helper README

-Reset filed ID with auto-increment number.
+Reset filed ID with auto-increment number starting from 1.

 # How to Use

-Goto command palette by pressing (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and typing `Reset Field ID`.
+Open proto file, then goto command palette by pressing (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and typing `Reset Field ID`.

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+Make sure that there is no Protobuf syntax error in your code before you run the command.

 ## Extension Settings